HwWobbe/WipHww/README.md

 * Activities summary

 ## Goal(s)
-* demonstrations need to emphasize "ready markets"
+* demonstrations need to emphasize the cities as "ready markets"
 * prototype of Movers for Targeted Revisions in M1-M9
 * * roles: KFW.AA (as a tertiary interest, for balance - secondary is GsdDf )
 * * JKW.Eca."Am I on the list".confirms